dbwebb-se/umbridge/README.md

 }
 ```

-This will change the log file's location from the default value.
+This will change the log file's location for the python course.

+Supported keys are:
+ * `git_url` - The link to the course repo.
+ * `dbwebb_test_command` - The command used to test the assignment.
+ * `log_file` - The file that will be sent to the students upon grading.

 Supported string substitutions are:
  * `{course}`  - will be replaced with the assignments course.